SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 ## 2.2 Usage

-The following sections describe how to make use of the config server configuration provider.
+The following sections describe how to use the config server configuration provider.
 You should have a good understanding of how the new .NET [Configuration services](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before starting to use this provider.
 A basic understanding of the `ConfigurationBuilder` and how to add providers to the builder is necessary.

 You should also have a good understanding of the [Spring Cloud Config Server](http://cloud.spring.io/spring-cloud-config/).